Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

 Castle Royal

-In that day, the well-to-do mostly consisted of the more unsavory character.
-Dangerous characters like George Baby Face Nelson and Alvin Creepy Karips were frequent guests.
+Back then, the well-to-do often included unsavory characters.
+Dangerous figures like George “Baby Face” Nelson and Alvin “Creepy” Karpis were frequent guests.

-When they came out, they told her not to prank call the Police again.
+When they came out, they told her not to prank call the police again.
+She was in disbelief.
+She had just seen a vicious murder.

 The Haunting Inside

-When stopping to take some pictures or visit the bathrooms, they have reported hearing muffled sounds of a 1930s big band starting up.
+When stopping to take pictures or visit the bathrooms, they have reported hearing muffled sounds of a 1930s big band starting up.

-Wabasha Street Cave Tours
+Wabasha Street Caves Tours

 Lost Souls Tours